brainstormforce/wp-spectra/readme.txt

 * Fix: Scroll to specific block not working when switch from desktop/tablet/mobile.
 * Fix: Post Block - Article tag class conflicting with TranslatePress plugin.
 * Fix: Presets - Most presets used to override background color, box-shadow color, text content and even selected icons; This has been fixed where ever possible.
 * Fix: Info Box - The title is disabled on the editor if we set P tag.
 * Fix: Tabs block - Aria mismatch issue on the lighthouse.
 * Fix: Image block - Negative margin is not working inside container.
 * Fix: Responsive condition does not save when we use the Legacy Widget.
+* Fix: Butttons - Validation errors when we add `Add "nofollow" to link`

 = 2.0.14 - TUESDAY, 08th NOVEMBER 2022 =
 * Improvement: Compatibility with WordPress 6.1.